juliantroeps/search-everything-fork/readme.txt

 = It doesn't search in my PDF/Word/Excel attachments =

 We know, this is not a bug.
 It's not that easy to search through binary files.
 Anyway, if there's a will, there's a way.
-Just ask us for a workaround and we'll gladly help.
+Just ask us for a workaround, and we'll gladly help.

 = It doesn't work =